swarawagh5/F1-telemetry-tool/README.md

 1. **Head-to-head telemetry panel** — 4-channel comparison (speed / throttle / brake / gear) aligned by distance
 2. **Speed trace with delta shading** — visual fingerprint of where each driver is faster
 3. **Tyre degradation model** — lap time vs tyre age with linear degradation rate (ms/lap) — Race sessions only

 ---
+## Why I Built This

+As an aerospace engineering student aiming for a career in motorsport engineering, I built this project to understand how race engineers interpret telemetry, compare driver performance, and make data-driven setup decisions using real Formula 1 timing data.

+---